codingMustache/codingMustache/README.md

 ## Joke of the Day

-There's not really any training for garbagemen.
-They just pick things up as they go.
+The shovel was a ground-breaking invention.

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+What major programming language does Unreal Engine 4 use?
- 1. IZOT 1030
+ 1. C++
- 2. Pravetz 8D
+ 2. C#
- 3. Pravetz 82
+ 3. Assembly
- 4. IMKO-1
+ 4. ECMAScript

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  C++
 </details>